cosmos/cosmos-sdk/docs/rosetta/README.md

 # Rosetta

-This folder contains instructions about how to use the Coinbase Rosetta API integration.
+This document provides instructions on how to use the Coinbase Rosetta API integration.

 ## Motivations and design